Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

-In Section \ref{sec_quantumgroups} we match in the case $(\sl_2,2)$ our findings about the structure of the abelian categories $\cC_g$ for the three types of conjugacy classes $g\in \mathrm{SL}_2(\C)$ with the infinite-dimensional quantum group of Kac-Procesi-DeConcini \cite{DKP92a}.
-This Hopf algebra has a big center and its representation category correspondingly fibres over $\mathrm{SL}_2(\C)$.
-In a topological field theory context this algebra has been studied in \cite{BGPR18} together with a so-called holonomy braiding, and in the present context it has been studied in \cite{CDGG21}.
-From our perspective we would expect that the quantum group with big center has to be endowed with a nontrivial associator.
-It should extending the non-trivial associator on the small quantum group at even roots of unity $\tilde{u}_q(\g)$ \cite{CGR20, GLO18,Ne21}, which turns the representation theory braided modular and which we expect to the be correct counterpart of the Feigin-Tipunin algebra.
-In the current paper we merely determine the structure of the abelian category from the known sets of irreducibles and match.
+In Section \ref{sec_quantumgroups} we match in the case $(\sl_2,2)$ our findings about the structure of the abelian categories $\cC_g$ for the three types of conjugacy classes $g\in \mathrm{SL}_2(\C)$ with the infinite-dimensional quantum group of Kac-Procesi-DeConcini \cite{DKP92a}, more precisely the fibres over a fixed Borel subgroup.
 For the principal block of $\tilde{u}_i(\sl_2)$ and nilpotent $g$, the category equivalence is even directly visible as isomorphism to the zero-mode algebra generated by $\psi_0^g,\bpsi_0^g$ and the parity operator~$\pi$.

-\begin{question} We expect for general $(\g,p)$ an equivalence of $G$-crossed tensor categories between fibres of the vertex algebra with big center, the categories of twisted modules, and the fibres of the quantum group with big center in some version. \\
+\begin{question} One should construct a $B$-crossed extension of the braided tensor category of representations of the small quantum group $u_q(\g)$, respectively for $q$ of even order a $B^\vee$-crossed extension of the category of representations of the quasi-Hopf algebra $\tilde{u}_q(\g)$.
+Their equivariantization should correspond to the mixed quantum group \cite{Gait21}, and starting with this in principle gives a construction of the crossed extension.\\

-If the ENOM uniquess of $G$-crossed extensions were proven in our setting (Question \ref{quest_ENO}), then this would follow from the logarithmic Kazhdan-Lusztig conjecture and Conjecture~\ref{conj_CN} concerning the zero-fibre (both of which we have in the example $(\sl_2,2)$), together with some mild calculations on the Cartan part to fix the choice in $\mathrm{H}^3(G,\C^\times)$ for the associator. \end{question}
+Moreover, we expect that there is a quantum group $U_q^G(\g)$ with central subalgebra the ring of functions on $G$ resp. $G^\vee$, whose category of representations is a respective crossed category, and such that the restriction on any Borel subgroup recovers the extension in the previous paragraph. \end{question}

 In Section \ref{sec_twistedFreeField} we present an approach to construct $g$-twisted representation for general $\cW_p(\g)$, which we would call twisted free field realization.
 The main idea is that, since any $g$ is conjugate to an element in the standard Borel subgroups, we have for any $g$ a free-field realization of $\cW_p(\g)$ as subalgebra of a lattice vertex algebra (as kernel of short screenings), such that $g$ is also an automorphism of the lattice vertex algebra, which is now an inner automorphism.
 For $g$ unipotent, it is given by (exponentiated) long screening and all mode operators commute.
 We may hence apply the $\Delta$-deformation in \cite{Li97, AM09} to long screening operators to obtain $g$-twisted modules.
 These modules can now be restricted to obtain twisted modules of $\cW_p(\g)$.
 In the case $\cW_2(\sl_2)$ we can explicitly observe, that at least the simple $g$-twisted modules can be extended to a module over the lattice vertex algebra (due to the trivial action of the opposite screening), and this procedure can be easily generalized.
 Conversely the twisted modules arise from decomposition.
 In general, we can only conjecture, that this produces all simple twisted modules.
 Technology to address this question has been developed in \cite{Yang17}.